 So what does the lookupFeatureToggle

 function do?
-Typically, this function will check if the feature toggle is
+Typically, this function will check whether the feature toggle is

-enabled by querying a dedicated feature toggle service, which is a service that stores the values of feature
+enabled by querying a dedicated feature toggle service, which stores the values of feature

 toggles (e.g., the HOME_PAGE_FLAVOR